Barclays heads UK complaints list among banking brands

 Adam Scorer, of watchdog Consumer Focus, said: "This issue continues to dog the financial sector and is a big test of its commitment to treating consumers fairly.

 "All firms need to deal with outstanding cases and make sure everyone affected is treated efficiently and fairly."

-Complaints about banking, rather than insurance and some other categories, fell by 22% compared with the same period a year earlier.'Good progress'
+Complaints about banking, rather than insurance and some other categories, fell by 22% compared with the same period a year earlier.